 On July 24, 2012, DHS acknowledged receipt of EPIC’s FOIA Request.
 On August 21, 2012, DHS provided its final response, claiming that the agency was “unable to locate or identify any responsive records.”

-On February 27, 2013, EPIC filed EPIC filed a lawsuit under the FOIA.
+On February 27, 2013, EPIC filed EPIC filed a lawsuit under the FOIA in the District Court for the District of Columbia.
 After filing the complaint, EPIC received a letter from the United States Coast Guard Office of the Chief Administrative Law Judge.
 Administrative Decision Letter.
 The letter indicated that “the record fails to demonstrate that the Privacy Office conducted an adequate search for responsive records” and stated that the filed would be remanded for further review.